joshtynjala/actionscript-3.0-developers-guide/text/using-the-textfield-class/working-with-static-text.md

 Typically, you use the flash.text.StaticText class in the Actions panel of Flash Professional to interact with a static text instance placed on the Stage.
 You may also work in ActionScript files that interact with a SWF file containing static text.
-In either case, you can’t instantiate a static text instance programmatically.
+In either case, you can't instantiate a static text instance programmatically.
 Static text is created in Flash Professional.

 To create a reference to an existing static text field, iterate over the items